Yichuans/presentation/gland-2016.md

 <!-- .slide: data-background="#1B5E20" -->
 >"If you want to go quickly, go alone.
 If you want to go far, go together."
+note:
-note: end with an African proverb.
-I don't want to consider this as an Y project alone, but something we are all part of; as we are all  generating knowledge and communicating to our end users
+1) end with an African proverb.
+I don't want to consider this as an Y project alone, but something we are all part of; as we are all generating knowledge and communicating to our end users <br>
-note:  and be together and go further
+2) no need to be in a hurry and rush, take a moment a) think about it b) start using it c) think again d) implement.
+Until 2017/2018

 # questions
 <!-- .slide: data-background="./gland_assets/b8.jpg" -->